 This leafy green aids digestion with its high fibre content.
 The entire vegetable is edible and comes with its own health benefits.
-Apart from the leaves, kale stem is a rich source of prebiotics - something essential to the microbiome.
-Moreover, kale is an iron-rich cruciferous vegetable which helps with haemoglobin formation and oxygen provision for the body.
+Apart from the leaves, the kale stem is a rich source of prebiotics - something essential to the microbiome.
+Moreover, kale is an iron-rich cruciferous vegetable that helps with haemoglobin formation and oxygen provision for the body.

 As can be seen from the above nutrient chart, kale is loaded with Vitamins.
 To begin with, the high vitamin K content, that is potassium, is helpful for the body’s ability to blood clot.
 Speaking of Vitamins, there is also plenty of Vitamin A to add to its nutritional content that supports eye health.
 Furthermore, the high degree of antioxidants traps the free radicals, thereby preventing them from harming our cells.
 Therefore, antioxidants like carotenoids and flavonoids help fight against cancer.
-The high number of anti-inflammatory properties of kale assist in maintaining the cardiovascular system and diminishes heart diseases and thyroid issues.
+The high number of anti-inflammatory properties of kale assists in maintaining the cardiovascular system and diminishes heart diseases and thyroid issues.

 Surprisingly enough, kale has more Vitamin C than an orange.
 For that reason, including this in your diet provides added goodness to skin and hair.
 Apart from minerals, kale is abundant in minerals, especially calcium.
 This is exactly how eating kale benefits the bones.